peteroupc/peteroupc.github.io/colorgen.md

 <a id=Introduction></a>
 ## Introduction

-This document presents an overview of many common color topics that are of general interest to programmers and that can be implemented in many different programming languages.
-Many of the topics contain pseudocode that shows their implementation. **[Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.**  [Supplemental topics](https://peteroupc.github.io/suppcolor.html) are listed in another open-source page.
+This document presents an overview of many common color topics that are of general interest to programmers and that can be implemented in many different programming languages. **[Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.**  [Supplemental topics](https://peteroupc.github.io/suppcolor.html) are listed in another open-source page.

 **Topics this document covers include:**